kh296/dawn-conda/README.md

 ## 3. Installation

-Before installing, you should check that you agree with the [Conda license](https://docs.conda.io/en/latest/license.html), and with the [Miniforge license](https://github.com/conda-forge/miniforge?tab=License-1-ov-file).
+Before installing, you should check that you agree with the conditions of the [Conda license](https://docs.conda.io/en/latest/license.html), and with the conditions of the
+[Miniforge license](https://github.com/conda-forge/miniforge?tab=License-1-ov-file).
 Installation may be performed [via a Slurm job](#31-installation-via-a-slurm-job) or [from the command line](#32-installation-from-the-command-line).